aquasecurity/trivy-operator/docs/docs/design/design_compliance_report.md

 ### TL;DR;

 - A cluster compliance resource ,nsa-1.0.yaml (example below), with spec definition only will be deployed to kubernetes cluster upon startup
-- the spec definition wil include the control check , cron expression for periodical generation, and it's mapping to scanners (kube-bench and audit-config)
+- the spec definition will include the control check , cron expression for periodical generation, and it's mapping to scanners (kube-bench and audit-config)
-- a new cluster compliance reconcile loop wil be introduced to track this cluster compliance resource
+- a new cluster compliance reconcile loop will be introduced to track this cluster compliance resource
 - when the cluster spec is reconcile  it check if cron expression match current time , if so it generates a compliance report and update the status section with report data
 - if cron expression do not match the event will be requeue until next generation time
 - Two new CRDs will be introduced :